ely-as/django-toxini/README.md

 py310-django{32,40}-pytest
 ```

-A flake8 or mypy testenv can be generated using:
+A flake8, mypy or black testenv can be generated using:
 - `flake8`
 - `mypy`
+- `black`

 These may also be combined with a Python version e.g. `py36-flake8`.